Guardians vs. Astros Player Props Betting Odds

-Player prop bet odds for Jose Ramirez and others are listed when the Houston Astros visit the Cleveland Guardians at Progressive Field on Friday at 7:10 PM ET.
+Jose Ramirez and Alex Bregman are among the players with prop bets available when the Cleveland Guardians and the Houston Astros meet at Progressive Field on Saturday (at 6:10 PM ET).

 Guardians vs. Astros Game Info